-FIGURE 11 SWIVEL ADJUSTMENT SPRING COMPRESSION ADJUSTMENT
+FIGURE 12 SWIVEL ADJUSTMENT SPRING COMPRESSION ADJUSTMENT

-- k) Recheck that blocks fit just snugly under the deck skirt and that the tension on all the chains are approximately equal.
-Make sure all chain attachment bolts are tight. - Raise deck lift lever to the 4.5" (11.4 cm) cutting height position (also transport position, See Figure 9.
-Adjust spring compression until proper distance is obtained between the two washers (See Figure 11) by turning the nut at the front of each spring.
-Lock nuts in position with jam nuts. - m) Reposition anti-scalp rollers and tighten securely.
+- j) Recheck that blocks fit just snugly under the deck skirt and that the tension on all the chains are approximately equal.
+Make sure all chain attachment bolts are tight. - k) Raise deck lift lever to the 4.5" (11.4 cm) cutting height position (also transport position, See Figure 6.
+Adjust spring compression until proper distance is obtained between the two washers (See Figure 12) by turning the nut at the front of each spring.
+Lock nuts in position with jam nuts. - I) Reposition anti-scalp rollers and tighten securely.